vmware-tanzu/community-edition/docs/getting-started.md

 vSphere.
 If your deployment target is AWS, skip this section and move on to the next.

-1. Download either machine image.
+1. Download the machine image that matches the version of the Kubernetes you plan on deploying (1.20.1 is default).

     * [1.20.1
       OVA](https://build-artifactory.eng.vmware.com/kscom-generic-local/TKG/channels/342677371016464067/component/ova-photon-3/photon-3-kube-v1.20.1+vmware.2-tkg.0-12902160816343315692.ova)